That-Guy-Jack/HP-ILO-Fan-Control/README.md

 In this Repo all files that you need are included : ) The folder contians the unpacked ilo with the replacement rom pre copied.

-all you need to run is the commands below.
+All you need to run is the commands below.

+Currently Linux Only Essxi Support is in the works!

 ## STEPS: